benkuly/trixnity/README.md

           maintained at the moment!
     - [x] extremely fast reactive cache on top of the database using async transactions
-    - [x] extremely fast reactive cache on top of the database using async transactions
     - [x] exchangeable media store
         - in memory (e. g. for tests)
         - [trixnity-client-media-okio](/trixnity-client/trixnity-client-media-okio)